run-ai/docs/docs/developer/metrics/metrics.md

 ## What are Metrics

-[Metrics](https://prometheus.io/docs/introduction/overview/#what-are-metrics){target=_blank} are numeric measurements recorded __over time__ that are emitted from the Run:AI cluster.
+[Metrics](https://prometheus.io/docs/introduction/overview/#what-are-metrics){target=_blank} are numeric measurements recorded __over time__ that are emitted from the Run:ai cluster.
 Typical metrics involve utilization, allocation, time measurements, and the like.
-Metrics are used in Run:AI dashboards as well as in the Run:AI administration user interface.
+Metrics are used in Run:ai dashboards as well as in the Run:ai administration user interface.

-The purpose of this document is to detail the structure and purpose of metrics emitted by Run:AI to enable customers to create custom dashboards or integrate metric data into other monitoring systems.
+The purpose of this document is to detail the structure and purpose of metrics emitted by Run:ai to enable customers to create custom dashboards or integrate metric data into other monitoring systems.

-Run:AI uses [Prometheus](https://prometheus.io){target=_blank} for collecting and querying metrics.
+Run:ai uses [Prometheus](https://prometheus.io){target=_blank} for collecting and querying metrics.

-##  Published Run:AI Metrics
+##  Published Run:ai Metrics

-Following is the list of published Run:AI Metrics
+Following is the list of published Run:ai Metrics

 | Metric name                                    | Labels                                                                | Measurement | Description                           |
 | ---------------------------------------------- | --------------------------------------------------------------------- |------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |